Power Plants

 List of Power Plants

 CVEA owns and operates a diverse mix of power plants that includes two hydroelectric plants, a cogeneration plant, and two diesel plants.
 The total generating capacity is 40 megawatts.
-In a typical year more than 70% of CVEA's energy comes from clean, renewable, carbon-free, hydroelectric power.
+On average, more than 65% of CVEA's energy comes from clean, renewable, carbon-free, hydroelectric power.

 CVEA is applying for a new FERC license.
 Visit for all information and public documents related to the relicensing process.